absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 <figure markdown>
 ![Image](../figures/histogram_benchmark_true_64_32.png){ width="700" }
 <figcaption>
-Setting data size to 2000000, output bins to 64, 32 data elements per thread and random data.
+Setting data size to 2000000, output bins to 64, 32 data elements per thread and shuffled data.
 This benchmark was run on my laptop boasting an Intel i7-1185G7, 3.0 GHz with 32GB of RAM.
 The operating system was Windows 10.
 The L1/L2/L3 caches were 320 KB, 5 MB and 12 MB respectively.
 </figcaption>